8 minutes read

 Once complete, the agreement gets registered.
 Title deeds are held jointly or via a Special Purpose Vehicle (SPV) regulated by DLD.

 Top platforms include SmartCrowd, Real Share, and Stake.
 All are licensed and transparent.
-They publish asset details, ROI forecasts, tenant data, DLD certifications.
+They publish asset details, ROI forecasts, tenant data, and DLD certifications.
 Always check regulatory status before transferring funds.

 Always consult a registered property lawyer.
 Review the platform’s fund custody model.
 Look for independent audits, SPV details, and dispute resolution mechanisms.
 Ensure the investment is in freehold zones if you are a non-GCC expat.